RutgersMobileApplicationDevelopment/accelerator-18-android/Sean/Week 1/README.md

 ## Material for Others
 * Do the [Build your first app](https://developer.android.com/training/basics/firstapp/) guide
   - (Read everything underneath the "Build your first app" dropdown item on the left)
+* The final source code for the app we made during the meeting is in the directory `HelloWorld`